 Take a Photo with the John O’Groats Sign Post

-Driving back into town, continue on the road along the north coast until you see a sign for the visitor centre.
-Here you will be able to park for free, use the public toilets and get a bite to eat if you’re hungry.
+Driving back into the town of John O’Groats, continue on the road along the north coast until you see a sign for the visitor centre.
+Here you will be able to park use the public toilets and get a bite to eat if you’re hungry.
 You can also snap a photo at the iconic John O’Groats signpost.

 Marvel at the Castle of Mey

 The Castle of Mey lies further along the north coast from Dunnet Bay Beach, and is a sight that you might recognise from the Netflix TV show, The Crown.
 This renovated ruin has an incredible garden and offers a full guided tour around the castle itself.
-This experience, however, will cost you in order to enter the Castle, Garden and Ground for £12 or the Garden and Grounds along for £7.
+This experience, however, will cost you in order to enter the Castle, Garden and Ground for around £15 or the Garden and Grounds alone for around £9.